gicorada/anxiety-italian-translation/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: DO YOU WANT THAT TO HAPPEN TO US-
+b: VUOI CHE ACCADA A NOI-

 ```
 bb({body:"scream"});
 Game.OVERRIDE_TEXT_SPEED = 2.5;
 ```

-b: SAY NO SAY NO SAY NO SAY NO SAY NO SAY NO SAY NO SAY NO SAY N-
+b: DICI NO DICI NO DICI NO DICI NO DICI NO DICI NO DICI NO DICI N-

 ```